-Ryan murder case: Accused bus conductor Ashok granted bail by district court; bond set at Rs 50,000
+Ryan murder case: Accused bus conductor Ashok granted bail by district court; bond set at Rs 50,000 - Firstpost

-After the CBI failed to find any incriminating evidence against bus conductor Ashok Kumar in the murder of Ryan International School student Pradyuman Thakur, the Gurugram district court has granted him bail on a bond of Rs 50,000, media reports said on Tuesday.
+After the CBI failed to find any incriminating evidence against bus conductor Ashok Kumar in the murder of a Class 2 student of Ryan International School, the Gurugram district court has granted him bail on a bond of Rs 50,000, media reports said on Tuesday.

+On the other hand, the Punjab and Haryana High Court also granted anticipatory bail to the Pinto family, which owns the Ryan group.

-According to CNN-News18, the judge said on Tuesday that the CBI had given no evidence against the conductor.
-The court could not find new grounds on which the bail could have been opposed.
+According to CNN-News18, the Gurugram district court judge said on Tuesday that the CBI had given no evidence against the conductor.

+The court could not find new grounds on which the bail could be opposed.
 However, CBI has maintained that they are not giving a clean chit to Ashok.

 The court exonerated Ashok on Tuesday, saying it's a matter of life and death and granted the bail with a bond of Rs 50,000.